-The way of life that centers mutual exchange and sharing amongst all beings, past, present and future, seen and unseen, and the Earth.
+The way of life that centers mutual exchange and sharing amongst all beings — past, present and future, seen and unseen — and Earth.

 Reciprocity Project seeks to embrace the value of reciprocity through Indigenous perspectives through storytelling, film, podcasts, and other creative mediums.
 In doing so, we aim to create a paradigm shift that reframes our relationships to the Earth, other living beings, and one another.

 Nia Tero is a US-based non-profit working in solidarity with Indigenous peoples and movements worldwide with a mission of securing Indigenous guardianship of vital ecosystems.
-Nia Tero is committed to an antiracist and inclusive culture centering Indigenous rights, wisdom, practices, worldviews, and protocols.
+We are committed to an antiracist and inclusive culture centering Indigenous rights, wisdom, practices, worldviews, and protocols.

 Upstander Project encourages decolonization and upstander behavior through compelling documentary films and learning resources.
 Their goals are to overcome indifference to social injustice, develop the skills of upstanders, and contribute to action-oriented campaigns in response to vital social issues.

-Sign up to receive Reciprocity Project news about upcoming screenings, behind-the-scenes film updates, and learning materials from Nia Tero and Upstander Project.
+Sign up to receive news about upcoming Reciprocity Project screenings, behind-the-scenes film updates, learning materials, and more.